-There are many reasons to consider a computer science major at UW Oshkosh -- both in terms of the employment opportunities afforded its graduates and the overall program objectives and learning outcomes that we strive to achieve.
+There are many reasons to consider a Computer Science major at UW Oshkosh, both in terms of the employment opportunities afforded its graduates and the overall program objectives and learning outcomes that we strive to achieve.

 - The Computer Science Emphasis focuses on the fundamental practical and theoretical foundations of computer science.
 It is particularly appropriate for students who want to develop scientific and technical infrastructure software such as compilers, operating systems, and computer graphics.
 It is also the emphasis that offers the most comprehensive preparation for students who are considering a graduate degree in computer science after finishing the major at UW Oshkosh.
 This emphasis requires some additional math and computer science theory courses.
-It is the only one of the three emphases that is accredited by the Computing Accreditation Commission of ABET, 111 Market Place, Suite 150, Baltimore, MD 21202-4012, phone: (410) 347-7700.
+It is the only one of the two emphases that is accredited by the Computing Accreditation Commission of ABET, 111 Market Place, Suite 150, Baltimore, MD 21202-4012, phone: (410) 347-7700.

 Much of the information about the major on these pages has been collected into an Advisement Bulletin, which you may download and use to help in planning your schedule and making sure that you are meeting all of the major requirements.
 Hard copies of this bulletin are also available at the departmental office.
 You should also feel free to make an appointment with your faculty advisor or the department chair if you have advising questions.

 If you matriculated prior to Fall 2014 and are going by an older version of the Advisement Bulletin, here are the bulletins for the past four academic years plus the current one: